-Grade Placement: 9-12 ESOL1 GPA Level: 2
+Grade Placement: 9-12 ESOL1

-TEA code: 03200600 Prerequisite: Counselor Approval & LPAC Committee Placement
+Prerequisite: Counselor Approval & LPAC Committee Placement

 These courses develop an understanding of basic core vocabulary, expressions and American customs.
 Emphasis is placed on acquisition of English through participation in numerous and varied language and cultural experiences in addition to direct, formal teaching of skills and structures in English.
 Students will gain competence in listening, speaking, reading and writing.
 ESOL I may be substituted for English I for recent immigrants only.